mind-link-ai/contracts-motoko/README.md

-# TradeOS Contracts
+# TradeOS Decentralized Policy Engine

 ## Overview

-TradeOS is a decentralized policy engine composed of modular smart contracts.
-The platform emphasizes configurability so that different trading scenarios can plug in without rewriting the entire system.
+At the heart of TradeOS is a collection of smart contracts designed to be modular and configurable, allowing different trading scenarios and requirements to plug in without rewriting the entire system.
 By leveraging a fully decentralized architecture, no single entity can unilaterally control or censor trades.
-The engine coordinates with multichain vaults to escrow assets securely and accepts multiple trust mechanisms—such as zkTLS or TEE‑TLS—to verify delivery proofs or dispute evidence.
+The engine coordinates with multichain vaults to escrow assets securely and accepts multiple trust mechanisms -- such as zkTLS or TEE‑TLS -- to verify delivery proofs or dispute evidence.
 A domain‑specific language, **TPL (TradeOS Policy Language)**, allows traders to script custom policies while still benefiting from community‑maintained templates for common P2P flows.
 By unifying multiple blockchains and user bases, TradeOS aims to share liquidity globally and enable cross‑chain commerce at scale.

-## Guarantee Canister & API
+## Escrow Payment Canister & APIs

-This repository contains an Express server (`server.ts`) that interfaces with the `guarantee` canister.
+This repository contains an Express server (`server.ts`) that interfaces with the escrow payment canister.
 The server exposes a REST API for managing escrow transactions and related actions:

 - `POST /initialize` – start an escrow transaction